 - To improve outcomes, start with a view of what will be different in the future, remove stocks not likely to fare well and screen for new stocks more likely to perform.
 In other words, use the methodology to contribute to your thought process.
 Focus on outliers (positive and negative) to question your assumptions and determine your strategy to capture value.

 Next time: exploring measures of downside risk beyond recently experience volatility, including “meltdown.”
-After that will be investigating the dynamics hidden in a dot.
+Click here to read “How far could price fall?
+Three ways to gauge stock drops.“

 To learn more about how to apply these insights to your professional portfolio, business or policy initiative, contact “editor” at this URL.